James C. Collins

-James C. "Jim" Collins (born 1958) is an American researcher, author, speaker and consultant focused on the subject of business management and company sustainability and growth.
+James C. Collins (born 1958) is an American researcher, author, speaker and consultant focused on business management and company sustainability and growth.

-Biography
+Early life and education

 Collins received a BS in Mathematical Sciences at Stanford University, graduating in 1980.

+Collins was granted honorary doctoral degrees from the University of Colorado and the Peter F. Drucker Graduate School of Management at Claremont Graduate University.

+Career

-He then spent 18 months in McKinsey & Co.'s San Francisco office.
-He was exposed to what may have been an influential project for him – two partners at McKinsey, Tom Peters and Robert Waterman, were running a McKinsey research project that later turned into the best-seller In Search of Excellence.
+Following graduation, Collins spent 18 months in McKinsey & Co.'s San Francisco office.
+He was exposed to what may have been an influential project for him – two partners at McKinsey, Tom Peters and Robert Waterman, were running a McKinsey research project that later became the best-seller In Search of Excellence.

 After his time at McKinsey, he returned to study at Stanford, graduating with an MBA from the Stanford Graduate School of Business in 1983.

-He then worked as a product manager for Hewlett-Packard for 18 months, before quitting to help manage his wife's ascending triathlon career.
+He then worked as a product manager for Hewlett-Packard for 18 months.

-Collins began his research and teaching career on the faculty at Stanford University's Graduate School of Business in 1988, where he received the Distinguished Teaching Award in 1992.
+Collins began his research and teaching career on the faculty of Stanford University's Graduate School of Business in 1988.
+In 1992, he received the Distinguished Teaching Award.

 He published his first book, Beyond Entrepreneurship: Turning Your Business into an Enduring Great Company co-authored with William C. Lazier, in 1992.

 He published his first best-seller Built To Last, co-authored with Jerry Porras, in 1994.

 In 1995, he founded a management laboratory in Boulder, Colorado, where he now conducts research and teaches executives from the corporate and social sectors.
 During that time, Collins has served as a senior executive at CNN International, and also worked with social sector organizations, such as: Johns Hopkins School of Medicine, the Girl Scouts of the USA, the Leadership Network of Churches, the American Association of K-12 School Superintendents, and the United States Marine Corps.

+Personal life

 Collins is married to former triathlete and 1985 Ironman World Championship winner, Joanne Ernst.

-Work

-Research and writing

-Collins has authored or co-authored six books based on his research, including the classics: